What is Healthcare SEO?

 To find high-quality citations, you can use a tool like Whitespark or BrightLocal.
 In addition, once you’ve found a few high-quality directories, it’s important to ensure that your NAP information is consistent across all of the directories.
 Whitespark and BrightLocal can help you manage that as well.

-The next step is to optimize your on-page SEO.
+The next step for your healthcare company is to optimize your on-page SEO.
 On-page SEO includes optimizing the pages on your website to rank higher.

 Now, it’s important to remember with each of the checkpoints below that it is possible to over-optimize your website.
 Remember that Google ultimately wants to serve the best result to the end-user, so optimizing for the user instead of search engines should always be your first priority.